benhoyt/benhoyt.github.com/writings/prig.md

 The sorting is done quite differently between the two: in Prig, I've defined two sorting functions, `Sort`, which takes a slice of ints, floats, or strings and returns a new sorted slice, and `SortMap`, which returns a sorted slice of key-value pairs in the map (optionally sorted by value, and optionally sorted in reverse order).

-In AWK, which doesn't have built-in sorting (only Gawk does), we use AWK's pipe redirect syntax to send it through the `sort` utility.
-We could have used the same technique with Prig using the shell's pipe features, but this shows how to use the `SortMap` function.
+POSIX AWK doesn't have built-in sorting (only Gawk does), so we use AWK's pipe redirect syntax to send it through the `sort` utility.
+We could have used the same technique with Prig using a shell pipeline, but this shows how to use the `SortMap` function.

-For most examples, **AWK is definitely clearer and less verbose** -- there was a reason Aho, Weinberger, and Kernighan designed a new language for AWK instead of using C (or similar) as the base language.
+For most examples, AWK is definitely clearer and less verbose -- there was a reason Aho, Weinberger, and Kernighan designed a new language for AWK instead of using C (or similar) as the base language.

 On the other hand, if you know Go well and don't know AWK, Prig might be useful for you.
 It's also significantly faster, because Go compiles to optimized machine code, whereas AWK is interpreted.